Tojikan/znz-roll20/docs/p2_attributes-skills-prof.md

 # Attributes, Skills & Proficies #

-Characters are measured by physical attributes, their knowledge in trained skills, and their expertise with proficiencies.
+Characters are measured by physical attributes, their knowledge in trained skills, and their expertise with certain actions.

 ## Attributes ##